mozilla/open-leadership-training-series/README.md

 ## License

-Non-software content in this project is licensed under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
+Non-software content in this project is licensed under a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.